Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Event Sourcing

-In short, Event Sourcing is an architectural pattern where state changes are represented as a sequence of events, and these events become the source of truth.
+In short, Event Sourcing is an architectural pattern in which state changes are represented as a sequence of events, and these events serve as the source of truth.

-The art of logging events that surround us is not something new in our lives, but for software design purposes, it’s known that Greg Young shaped the technique into the form we call Event Sourcing nowadays.
+The art of logging events around us is not new in our lives, but for software design purposes, Greg Young shaped the technique into the form we call Event Sourcing nowadays.

 With Event Sourcing: